brunosilvapontes/research-thermal-sensing/README.md

 The structure of folder names is Data-{Room}-Day{#}, where {Room} can be Bathroom or Bedroom and {#} can be 1-7.

 Within each data folder contains the respective .csv files with the sensor data.
 The structure of file names is {Room}-Day{#}-{Volunteer}-{Posture}.csv, where {Volunteer} can be A-E and {Posture} can be 1-16.
 Postures 1-8 were performed in the bedroom and postures 9-16 in the bathroom.
-The postures are:
+The postures are:<br />
-1: Lying on the bed;
+1: Lying on the bed;<br />
-2: Sitting on the bed;
+2: Sitting on the bed;<br />
-3: Lying on the bed using blanket;
+3: Lying on the bed using blanket;<br />
-4: Sitting on the floor;
+4: Sitting on the floor;<br />
-5: Standing;
+5: Standing;<br />
-6: Lying on the floor;
+6: Lying on the floor;<br />
-7: Standing wearing winter clothes;
+7: Standing wearing winter clothes;<br />
-8: None (No volunteer in the sensor field of view);
+8: None (No volunteer in the sensor field of view);<br />
-9: Lying in the shower box;
+9: Lying in the shower box;<br />
-10: Standing in the shower box;
+10: Standing in the shower box;<br />
-11: Standing in front of the sink;
+11: Standing in front of the sink;<br />
-12: Standing in front of the toilet wearing winter clothes;
+12: Standing in front of the toilet wearing winter clothes;<br />
-13: Standing in front of the toilet;
+13: Standing in front of the toilet;<br />
-14: Sitting on the toilet wearing winter clothes;
+14: Sitting on the toilet wearing winter clothes;<br />
-15: Sitting on the toilet;
+15: Sitting on the toilet;<br />
-16: None (No volunteer in the sensor field of view);
+16: None (No volunteer in the sensor field of view);<br />

-The column headers of the .csv files are: TPTAT, T1, T2, ..., T16, CheckPEC, Delta t from last measure in Miliseconds and Time Stamp.
+The column headers of the .csv files are: TPTAT, T1, T2, ..., T16, CheckPEC, Delta t from last measure in Miliseconds and Time Stamp.<br />
-TPTAT = Ambient temperature measured from the thermal sensor.
+TPTAT = Ambient temperature measured from the thermal sensor.<br />
-Tn = The sixteen sensor field of view temperatures.
+Tn = The sixteen sensor field of view temperatures.<br />
 CheckPEC = This value can be 0-1 and indicates whether the data is reliable (1) or not (0).
-The sensor outputs 0 when a failure occur in a specific packet.
+The sensor outputs 0 when a failure occur in a specific packet.<br />
-Delta t from last measure in Miliseconds = Number of milliseconds that have passed after the last measurement.
+Delta t from last measure in Miliseconds = Number of milliseconds that have passed after the last measurement.<br />
 Time Stamp = Date and time of the measurement.